 Introduction

 This plan had been created to guide the safe continuation of Hope Academy High School’s mission to its students and families of central Indiana while under the impact of COVID-19 pandemic conditions.
-The conditions of this current pandemic continue to evolve and this plan is based on guidance from the Centers for Disease Control and Prevention (CDC), the Indiana Department of Education, and specifically the Marion County Public Health Department.
+The conditions of this current pandemic continue to evolve, and this plan is based on guidance from the Centers for Disease Control and Prevention (CDC), the Indiana Department of Education, and specifically the Marion County Public Health Department.
 Modifications and changes that affect these guidelines will be communicated as the guidance evolves.

-Hope